 Architecture of Skidmore, Owings & Merrill, 1984-1996

-Written by Introduction by Detlef Mertins
+Introduction by Detlef Mertins

 Skidmore, Owings & Merrill, founded in 1936, is one of the largest and most influential architecture firms in the world.
 SOM has long been known for innovation, experimentation, design excellence, and technical mastery, for an abiding interest in the contributions that buildings can make to the life of cities, and for a collaborative approach that extends to all aspects of the design and construction processes.
 This volume presents work from the 1980s and 1990s.